SHAKSHIY/pdf-to-xml-converter/README.md

 5️⃣ Access the Application
 - Go to http://localhost:3000 in your browser.

+## Challenge Level I Implemented?
+This project has been developed up to Level 3 (Advanced Implementation), which includes:

+- Advanced PDF parsing to retain tables, lists, paragraphs, and headers

+- Multi-page support for handling structured documents

+- XML output that mirrors PDF structure and formatting

+- Interactive multi-page viewer for both PDF and XML

+- Real-time conversion status updates with WebSockets

+- Advanced search & filtering in conversion history

+- Comprehensive error handling and edge-case management

+- Fully responsive design optimized for both desktop and mobile

 ## Usage
 - Sign up or log in to the application.